Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 The Buy Box controls

-If your product is not in the Buy Box, you are receiving a fraction of your potential sales.
-These statistics show how much the Buy Box controls and what determines who holds it.
-See our guide on how the Amazon Buy Box works.
+If your product is not in the Buy Box, you are capturing a fraction of your potential sales.
+The data below shows how much the Buy Box controls, how mobile has amplified its importance, and what factors actually determine who holds it.
+Full breakdown in our Amazon Buy Box guide.

 82%

-Of all Amazon sales go through the Buy Box (desktop/PC)
+Of all Amazon desktop sales go through the Buy Box

-On mobile, the figure is even higher, the Buy Box is the primary (often only) visible purchase option.
-Sellers outside the Buy Box are buried in the “Other Sellers” section that most shoppers never open.
+On mobile, where the majority of sessions now occur, the figure is even higher.
+The Buy Box is often the only visible purchase option on a phone screen.
+Sellers outside it are buried in a section that most shoppers never open.

-Mobile’s share was up 18.6% year over year.
-In 2025 Prime Day, mobile drove 53.2% of sales.
-On mobile, the Buy Box is the only visible purchase option, making Buy Box competition structurally more consequential on mobile than desktop.
+Mobile purchase share grew 18.6% year over year in 2024.
+On mobile, the Buy Box is structurally the only visible purchase option, which makes winning it more consequential on mobile than on desktop by a meaningful margin.

 97%+

-Seller feedback score required to hold Buy Box at above-average prices
+Seller feedback score required to hold the Buy Box at above-average prices

 Amazon’s algorithm weighs seller performance metrics alongside price.
-An FBA seller with strong feedback and low order defect rate can win the Buy Box at a price noticeably above a competitor with weaker metrics, capturing a “performance premium.”
+An FBA seller with strong feedback and a low order defect rate can hold the Buy Box at a price noticeably above a weaker competitor, capturing what amounts to a performance premium.

 Repricer.com Buy Box Analysis 2025

-The Buy Box stat that repricers exploit: On competitive listings, Buy Box win rate spikes significantly in the first 1–2 hours after a top competitor goes out of stock.
-Sellers with automated repricing systems capture this window and can command higher prices during the gap.
-Manual repricers, who typically update prices daily or weekly, almost never capture this event.
-Over 100,000 sellers generating $1M+ annually use automated repricing, compared to far lower adoption among sellers in the $0–$100K revenue tier.
+What automated repricers exploit and manual sellers miss: Buy Box win rate spikes sharply in the 1-2 hours after a top competitor goes out of stock.
+Sellers with automated repricing capture that window and can hold higher prices during the gap.
+Manual repricers who update prices once a day or once a week almost never capture it.
+Over 100,000 sellers generating $1M or more annually use automated repricing.
+Adoption drops off sharply below the $100K revenue tier, meaning the sellers who need this awareness most are the ones least likely to have it.
+See our overview of Amazon pricing strategies if you are evaluating options.

 09